Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Introduction

-Traditionally the motion of charged particles and dynamics of magnetic fields is described by the (3+1)-dimensional equations of magnetohydrodynamics ~\cite{Choudhuri1998,LifschitzV10}.
-These equations are relevant particularly in understanding the co-evolution of matter and magnetic fields in the sun and solar winds~\cite{goldstein1995magnetohydrodynamic}, the earth's core and geomagnetism~\cite{roberts2013genesis,roberts1972magnetohydrodynamics}, and the motion of charged particles in the van Allen radiation belt leading to Aurora-Borealis~\cite{hones1986earth,blixt2006optical}.
+Magnetohydrodynamics (MHD) ~\cite{Choudhuri1998,LifschitzV10} is the traditional description of the motion of charged particles and dynamics of magnetic fields.
+These equations are relevant particularly in understanding the co-evolution of matter and magnetic fields in the sun and solar winds~\cite{goldstein1995magnetohydrodynamic}, the earth's core and geomagnetism~\cite{roberts2013genesis,roberts1972magnetohydrodynamics}, and the motion of charged particles in the van Allen radiation belt leading to aurora-borealis~\cite{hones1986earth,blixt2006optical}.
 One classic aspect of MHD is the presence of Alfv\'en and magnetosonic waves with anisotropic dispersion relation~\cite{alfven1942existence,Choudhuri1998}.
 Alfv\'en waves are observed in solar atmospheres~\cite{murawski2010linear,hollweg1978alfven}, cosmic rays~\cite{thomas2019cosmic,amato2018cosmic,Fermi1949}, and have a role to play in tokamak design used in nuclear fusion research~\cite{briguglio2000high,sharapov2002alfven,vlad1999dynamics}.
 Beyond these linear waves, nonlinear aspects of MHD include the freezing of magnetic flux to the flow velocity field known as Alfv\'en's flux freezing theorem~\cite{hollweg1981alfven,eyink2011stochastic,Choudhuri1998}.
 The consequent transfer of energy between the velocity field and the electromagnetic field leads to a dynamo action~\cite{krause2016mean,elsasser1956hydromagnetic,parker1963kinematical,parker1983hydrodynamics,priest2019magnetohydrodynamics,busse1978magnetohydrodynamics}, in which the kinetic energy of the fluid flow is converted to electromagnetic energy just like a dynamo converts mechanical rotation of a dynamo into electricity.
 The presence of dynamo action is crucial in maintaining finite magnetic field in a diffusive or resistive environment.